dpjanes/iotdb-transport/README.md

 A Transporter is a collection of all the band data for some group of Things.

+You can read more about bands [here](https://github.com/dpjanes/iotdb-thing).
+Note that though transporters don't use these Thing objects, it's really easy to create Things from transporters using `all` or `one`.

 ## Why?

 Transporters are designed to plug together like Legos, to move data around.